signal-ai/prometheus-ecs-sd/README.md

 All network modes are supported (bridge, host and awsvpc).

-If PROMETHEUS_PORT is not set, the script will pick the first port from the container definition (in awsvpc and host network mode) or the container host network bindings in bridge mode.
+If PROMETHEUS_PORT and PROMETHEUS_CONTAINER_PORT are not set, the script will pick the first port from the container definition (in awsvpc and host network mode) or the container host network bindings in bridge mode.
 On Fargate, if PROMETHEUS_PORT is not set, it will default to port 80.

+If PROMETHEUS_CONTAINER_PORT is set, it will look at the container host network bindings, and find the entry with a matching containerPort.
+It will then use the hostPort found there as target port.
+This is useful when the container port is known, but the hostPort is randomly picked by ECS (by setting hostPort to 0 in the task definition).

 If your container uses multiple ports, it's recommended to specify PROMETHEUS_PORT explicitly.